v2e4lisp/md-editor/chrome/README.md

 ## TODO:

-- make a chrome extension or something?
+- make a chrome extension or something? (doing)
 - Connnect to google driver?